tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Windows)_intl_en.md

 - **SDKAppID**
 Log in to the [TRTC console](https://console.cloud.tencent.com/rav).
 If you don't have an application yet, create one, and you will see its `SDKAppID`.

 - **userId**
-  A random string, which you can keep in line with the naming of your account.
+  A custom string, which you can keep in line with the naming of your account.
 Please note that **there cannot be users with identical `userId` in a room**.

 - **userSig**
   Calculated based on `SDKAppID` and `userID`.
 For details, see [UserSig](https://intl.cloud.tencent.com/document/product/647/35166).

 - **roomId**
-  A random number.
-Please note that **rooms under the same application cannot have identical `roomId`**.
+  A custom number.
+Note that **you cannot assign the same `roomId` to two rooms under the same application**.
+For string-type room ID, use `strRoomId` in `TRTCParams`.

 ### 3. Enable preview of the local camera
 Camera capturing is disabled by default.
-You can call `startLocalPreview` to turn on the local camera and enable preview, and `stopLocalPreview` to disable preview.
+You can call `startLocalPreview` to turn the local camera on and enable preview, and `stopLocalPreview` to disable camera capturing and preview.

 Before enabling preview of the local camera, you can call `setLocalViewFillMode` to set the video display mode to `Fill` or `Fit`.
 Video may be resized proportionally in both modes, but they differ in that:
 - In the `Fill` mode, the image fills the entire screen.
 If the dimensions of the image do not match those of the screen after scaling, the parts that do not fit are cropped.